JaxkDev/Vehicles/README.md

 # NOTICE !
-This is a experimental plugin and is not for performance and probably not the best way to do such plugin but this is great experience for myself.
+This is a experimental plugin and is not for performance and 100% not the best way to do such plugin but this is great experience for myself.

 # License:
 *ALL* Resources (Including models used) and code provided is licensed under the Open Software License ("OSL") v.
 3.0